UCL-ARC/green-hpc-course/episodes/measurement.md

 ## HPC electricity: Scope 2 or Downstream Scope 3?

 Whether the emissions from electricity use on HPC systems are Downstream Scope 3 or Scope 2 really depends on who is computing the emissions and for what purpose.
 From the viewpoint of the hardware vendor who sells and manufactures the HPC system, the electricity use falls into Downstream Scope 3 emissions but for operators and users of the HPC system they would classified as Scope 2 emissions.
-As we are approaching this subject as users of HPC systems we will always classify the emissions from our electricity use on HPC systems as Scope 2.
+As we are approaching this subject as buyers, operators and users of HPC systems we will always classify the emissions from our electricity use on HPC systems as Scope 2.

-In short, Downstream Scope 3 emissions are not usually relevant for use of HPC systems as this part of the emissions is reported in the Scope 2 emissions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::